virgobase/my-portfolio/README.md

 # virgo-portos
-A bunch of portfolio created by me
+A rough journey of ME!